-- Relevant policy issues and measures (i.e. safety strategic master plan, action plans, etc.);
+- Relevant policy issues, measures and roadmaps (i.e. safety strategic master plan, action plans, etc.);

 - Safety and Security impact assessment of new measures/systems.

 This lab focuses on supporting the development and evaluation of clean and autonomous vehicle applications/functions, individual technologies and their spare parts as well as the study of incentives and policies for promoting their market uptake and use.
-Clean vehicles are viewed in relation to both the fuels used as well as the driving /usage behavior (i.e. eco-driving issues).
+Clean vehicles are viewed in relation to both the type of fuels used as well as to the driving /usage behavior (i.e. eco-driving issues).
 Autonomous vehicles of all SAE levels are considered (from 1 to 5).

 Indicatively, the lab works on issues, such as:

-- Electric vehicles of all types and their fuelling/operational infrastructure (in cooperation with Laboratory C3 Environmental impacts of Transport system)
+- Clean vehicles of all types and their fuelling/operational infrastructure (in cooperation with Laboratory C4 Environmental impacts of Transport system);

-- Assessment and Impact Assessment of clean vehicles and green (eco) driving/riding practices
+- Evaluation and impact assessment of clean vehicles and green (eco) driving/riding services and practices;

-Laboratory A3: Intelligent Materials and Manufacturing in Transport
+Laboratory A3: Industrial design, Intelligent Materials and Manufacturing in Transport

-This lab deals with the use of intelligent and novel materials in transport, with emphasis on nanotechnology and material sciences applications, the design, development and fabrication of electronics and embedded systems for intelligent transport as well as with innovative production and maintenance technologies issues in transport.
+This lab deals with the use of intelligent and novel materials in transport, with emphasis on nanotechnology and material sciences applications, the design, development and fabrication of electronics and embedded systems for intelligent transport as well as with innovative production and maintenance practices in transport.

 Indicatively, its applications include the following aspects:

-- Applications of micro and nano sensors, implementation and assessment of s/w and h/w components and materials (particles) for use in transport systems and applications
+- Applications of micro and nano sensors, implementation and assessment of s/w and h/w components and materials (particles) for use in transport systems and applications.

-- Μethods and systems of non-destructive control as well as their condition monitoring for vehicles of transportation systems and their parts.
+- Μethods and systems of non-destructive control as well as their condition monitoring for all types of vehicles and their parts.

-- Integrated methods and tools for vehicles life-cycle analysis and monitoring.
+- Integrated methods and tools for vehicles and other transport elements life-cycle analysis and monitoring.

 Laboratory A4: Personalized and Accessible Systems and Services

-This lab develops and evaluates mobility enhancement applications from the point of view of the individual traveller in terms of personalization, inclusiveness, accessibility and respect of “design for all” principles.
+This lab develops and evaluates mobility enhancement applications for the individual traveler in terms of personalization, inclusiveness, accessibility and respect of “design for all” principles.

-The Lab A4, cooperates and contributes to the work of the Lab B1 (Demand management and development of mobility systems) but focuses on personalization and accessibility of services and systems for the individual drivers/riders as well as travellers and their relevant assessment and acceptance levels by all users.
+The Lab A4, cooperates and contributes to the work of the Lab B1 (Demand management and development of mobility systems) but focuses on personalization and accessibility of services and systems for the individual drivers/riders as well as all travelers and their relevant assessment and acceptance levels by all users.

 Indicative areas of interest and applications include:

-- Algorithms and systems for personalized ADAS (Advanced Driver Assistance Systems) and IVIS (In Vehicle Information Systems)
+- Algorithms and systems for personalized ADAS (Advanced Driver Assistance Systems) and intelligent vehicle systems/applications.

-- Systems and applications for specific traveller groups (elderly, travellers with disabilities, illiterate and electronically illiterate, etc.)
+- Systems and applications for specific traveller groups (elderly, travellers with disabilities, illiterate and digitally illiterate, etc.).

-- Application of design for all principles in transportation systems and services
+- Application of universal design principles in transportation systems and services.